jtheisen/moldinium/readme.md

 When a class method implements a base method, the reflection API allows to extract this information with the `MethodInfo.BaseMethod` property.

-Interfaces can now also implement other interface methods, although only
+Interfaces can now also implement other interface methods:
-privately:

 ```c#
 public interface IBaseInterface